david415/HoneyBadger_docs/source/how-to-badger-the-puppet-masters.rst

 line speeds.
 [16]_ [17]_ [18]_ The world-class state adversaries utilizing the backbone-sniffing->C&C->puppet shooter pipeline approach may utilize their own network infrastructure to ensure their winning the packet latency race against the legitimate actors.

-It should be obvious that there exist multiple entities world wide that posses the capability to perform these TCP injection attacks with a very high probability of success, however they may not all have the same operational security policies.
+There exist multiple entities world wide that posses the capability to perform these TCP injection attacks with a very high probability of success, however they may not all have the same operational security policies.
 For instance perhaps the NSA has a policy of not deploying attack logic to insecure systems or physical facilities.
 I speculate that they have a security domain isolation policy that causes them to prefer an offsite MoS approach over an onsite MoS or MITM.
-The attacker might have an offsite command and control (C&C) center which passes instructions to these "shooter" puppets, who then perform the actual
-TCP injection attack on behalf of the C&C.
+The attacker might have an offsite command and control (C&C) center which passes instructions to these "shooter" puppets, who then perform the actual TCP injection attack on behalf of the C&C.

 TCP injection attack categories